-Low-temperature CF excitations in insulators are expected to be sharp [23].
+Low-temperature CF excitations in insulators are expected to be sharp [21].
 However, the linewidths of the low-energy CF excitations in TbInO3 are much broader than the typical.
-To identify the reason for this broadening, first we exclude the effect of thermal fluctuations: the observed widths measured by INS and Raman are consistent even though the INS data are taken at $0.2 \,\mathrm{K}$ while the Raman data are acquired at 5 K; moreover, the Raman linewidth of the s4 and d2 CF modes remains essentially same between 5 and 15 K. Second, the same excitation branches measured by INS in TbIn{0.95}Mn{0.05}O3 have very similar linewidth [8], indicating that the broadening is not due to structural imperfection; in addition, the fact that the CF modes exhibit a Lorentzian lineshape indicates lack of inhomogeneous broadening.
-We suggest that the anomalously large CF linewidth of TbInO3 is caused by magnetic fluctuations near the SL ground state: the dynamics of the correlated vet non-ordered magnetic moments manifests itself through the width of CF excitations.
+To identify the reason for this broadening, first we exclude the effect of thermal fluctuations: the observed widths measured by INS and Raman are consistent even though the INS data are taken at 0.2 K while the Raman data are acquired at 5 K; moreover, the Raman linewidth of the s4 and d2 CF modes remains essentially the same between 5 and 15 K. Second, the same excitation branches measured by INS in TbIn{0.95}Mn{0.05}O3 have very similar linewidth [8], indicating that the broadening is not due to structural imperfection; in addition, the fact that the CF modes exhibit a Lorentzian line shape indicates lack of inhomogeneous broadening.
+Third, the three lowest-lying CF modes are well separated in energy from the phonon modes.
+As the effective vibronic coupling depends on the energy separation between the CF and phonon modes, the large linewidth of these CF modes cannot be attributed to vibronic effects.
+We suggest that the anomalously large CF linewidth of TbInO3 is caused by magnetic fluctuations near the SL ground state: the dynamics of the correlated yet nonordered magnetic moments manifests itself through the width of CF excitations.